 Fair Use Class Assignments for Studio Art Classes

-- Show the students a work of art that incorporates the work of others; choose one that has not been the subject of litigation, such as something from the work of Roger Shimomura, Liz (lithograph, 2014).
+- Show the students a work of art that incorporates the work of others; choose one that has not been the subject of litigation, such as Roger Shimomura’s Liz (lithograph, 2014) or Roy Lichtenstein’s Drowning Girl (oil on canvas, 1963).
 Have them develop a fair use rationale for the work, either in class or in a take-home exercise, using the Code of Best Practices in Fair Use for the Visual Arts.
-(See Teaching Resources for Shimomura example.)

 - Have students write a hypothetical letter protesting an unfair use of their artwork.
 Examples might include a new work of art that incorporates their work without transforming it, or someone reproducing their work without attribution.